inheritance tax

 Illustration showing the Legal & General umbrella on a charcoal background

-What is Legal & General doing?
+What is L&G doing?

-Legal & General has been actively engaged in providing formal feedback on the initial consultation and draft legislation.
+L&G has been actively engaged in providing formal feedback on the initial consultation and draft legislation.
 We are committed to ongoing dialogue with the regulator until the final regulations are laid.

 • Answering queries related to annuity products to support financial planning conversations.